zoranzaric/kurt/README.md

 Kurt
 ====

-**Kurt** is a archiving tool for sets of files, e.g., digital photographs.
+**Kurt** is an archiving tool for sets of files, e.g., digital photographs.
 It uses Amazon Glacier as its storage backend.

 You can run tests with `make test`.